Lady Gaga says she was pregnant after sexual assault at age 19

 "Even if I have six brilliant months, all it takes is getting triggered once to feel bad," she said.

-It took her 2½ years to recover as she "learned all the ways to pull myself out of it".
+It took her 21/2 years to recover as she "learnt all the ways to pull myself out of it".

 She added: "It all started to slowly change."